Gaz Coombes: 2010–present: Solo career

 Coombes announced on 28 October in The Hotrats and Supergrass Facebook page that he was working on his first solo album, recorded at his studio in Oxford with producer Sam Williams, and claimed that the record was on its final stages, planned to release it in 2011.
 He played most of the instruments on the record.

 Coombes starred in an advert for the Toyota Yaris where he plays himself and encounters a fan who wants a picture with him.
 The Supergrass single "Pumping on Your Stereo" also appears in the advert.

 Coombes appeared on and produced the single "Wonderful" by Little Fish, which was released in October 2011.
 In December 2011, Coombes performed his first solo shows at The Rotunda in Oxford and released his debut solo single "Hot Fruit" on 14 March 2012.
 His debut album, Here Come the Bombs was released shortly after and was well received by critics and fans alike.

 In May 2014, Coombes recorded a cover version of The Kinks' song "This Time Tomorrow" for a television advertisement for the UK department store, John Lewis.
 The song was subsequently released as a digital single on the Caroline International label.

 Coombes's second solo album, Matador, was released on 26 January 2015.
 The album debuted at number 18 in the Official UK Album chart and was also nominated for a Mercury Prize and an Ivor Novello award.

 On 24 June 2016, Coombes supported The Last Shadow Puppets (featuring Arctic Monkeys' front man, Alex Turner, and Miles Kane) at Bristol Summer Series.

 On 10 January 2018, Coombes announced his third solo album, World's Strongest Man would be released in May.
 The announcement was accompanied by the launch of the single "Deep Pockets".

 Personal life

-Coombes is the son of Eileen and John Coombes.
-His father was a food scientist, who enjoyed playing jazz piano, and his mother was an English teacher.

-Although he was born in England, he lived with his family in San Francisco, California, from around the age of 5 up until the age of 9, at which point in 1985 they returned to his birthplace in Oxford.